TIPS & IDEAS: Mixing & matching patterns

 STEP 1 FIGURE OUT YOUR COLOUR FAMILY

 If you live in the land of neutrals, then you’ll find it easy to incorporate almost any colour scheme into your room.
-However, chances are you have a few things in your room already that will give you clues as to what family you belong to.
+Chances are you already have a few things in your room that will give you clues as to what family you belong to.
 Here’s a list of a few colour families to consider…

 - neutrals can range from white and brown to gray and black and everything in between

-- neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)
+- you’ll find that neutrals look best when there are a variety of depths and textures (if they aren’t mixed into other palettes)

 If you’re creating a palette using ALL neutrals, you’ll find it much easier to mix n’ match, without having to repeat colours from your MAIN pattern (which you’ll learn about below).